-Every new generation of the Apple Watch brings with it new colors and case finishes – and the Apple Watch 6 and Apple Watch SE see the arrival of a first-time blue coloring for the aluminum case, with a bright red style available too.
+Every new generation of the Apple Watch brings with it new colors and case finishes – and the Apple Watch 6 sees the arrival of a first-time blue coloring for the aluminum case, with a bright red style available too.

 Some color options are limited to certain size watches, but our simple advice here is go for the larger version if you want a watch with a bigger screen and you don't mind spending a touch more.